There are 1,000,000 Shopify active stores while CommerceHQ has a fraction of that.

 - The 24/7 support is reachable by phone, live chat, or email.

-- Processing fees that quickly add up.
+- Processing fees can quickly add up for Shopify Basic.

-- Professional reports aren’t included in the basic plan.
+- Professional reports aren’t included in the Basic plan.

 So, now you know at which of the things these two tools excel.